VisTrails/VisTrails/doc/usersguide/creating.rst

-A list of available modules is displayed hierarchically in the ``Modules`` container on the left side of the VisTrails Builder (Figure :ref:`fig-pipeline_screenshot`).
+A list of available modules is displayed hierarchically in the ``Modules`` container on the left side of the VisTrails Builder (Figure :ref:`The main VisTrails Pipeline... <fig-pipeline_screenshot>`).
 A core set of basic modules is always distributed with the VisTrails system.
 Other packages, such as VTK, are also distributed, but are not necessary for VisTrails and thus can be disabled on startup (see Chapter :ref:`chap-packages`).
 Note, however, that the VTK module *is* required for most of the examples in this book.
 Depending on